SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 `gripper_info` publishes some information about the gripper on the terminal screen.

-`change_ip` is the only method for altering the IP address during runtime.
+`reconnect` is the only method for altering the IP address during runtime.
 If nothing is connected to the IP address or a gripper is connected, it undergoes a change.
 If something else is linked to this IP, errors will occur, and the old address will be retained in such cases.
 Exercise caution when using this service!

+With `parameter_get` and `parameter_set` you can read and set all allowed Parameter of the gripper.
+For getting and setting you need always the parameter instance.
+After that

 ## Parameter